yyyar/yamp/README.md

 ```

-## System Messages
+## System Frames

-These messages control internal communication between parties and are not exposed
+These frames control internal communication between parties and are not exposed
 to user as user messages.
 While defining user procotol one should not rely on these
-messages and use User Messages instead.
+frames and use User Messages instead.

 ### 0x00 system.handshake

-Should be first message after connection establishment client party send
+Should be first frame after connection establishment client party sends
 to server party to identify itself.
 Server party should respond with the same
-handshake message (echo) in case it support client, or with either
+handshake (echo) in case it support client, or with either
-`system.close` or `system:close-redirect` message.
+`system.close` or `system:close-redirect` frame.

 ```
 //